-The median assumed rate of return for state defined benefit retirement plans in the United States is 7%, as of September 2021.
-The average is 7.03%.
+The average assumed rate of return for state pension plans in the United States is 6.9%, as of September 2022.
+The median is 7.0%.

-Equable Institute tracks financial reporting for 176 defined benefit plans — e.g. pensions, guaranteed return, and hybrid plans — which are governed by 115 public sector retirement systems.
-Most of the plans are state-administrated, but our data also includes information for New York City, Chicago, and Los Angeles municipally-sponsored defined benefit plans.
+Equable Institute tracks financial reporting for 231 defined benefit plans — e.g. pensions, guaranteed return, and hybrid plans — which are governed by 178 public sector retirement systems.
+Most of the plans are state administered, but our data also includes information for the 61 largest municipally-sponsored defined benefit plans in places like New York City, Chicago, Los Angeles, Houston, Orange County, Miami, and more.

-Equable Analysis: States Will Continue to Lower Investment Assumptions
+Equable Analysis: Public Pensions Are Progressing Toward Lower Investment Assumptions

-The figure below shows the current distribution of assumed rates of return for the top state defined benefit plans.
-The table that follows provides a list of plan names and their assumed return.
+The figure below shows the current distribution of assumed rates of return for the top state and local defined benefit plans.

 The following table provides a list of plans and their current assumed return.
 For an expandable table with data about previous assumed returns, investment management, and notes about known future changes, click here.